Skip to content

 }

-if constexpr is a compile-time conditional introduced in C++17.
-Unlike a regular if statement, the condition of if constexpr is evaluated at compile time, and only the branch where the condition is true will be compiled into the final code; the other branches are discarded directly.
-Because PORT is a non-type template parameter (an GpioPort enum value), it is determined at compile time, so the compiler can know exactly which clock enable macro to call.
+if constexpr is compile-time conditional judgment introduced in C++17.
+Unlike a regular if statement, the condition in if constexpr is evaluated at compile time.
+Only the branch where the condition evaluates to true is compiled into the final code, while the other branches are discarded entirely.
+Since PORT is a non-type template parameter (a GpioPort enum value), it is fixed at compile time, allowing the compiler to determine exactly which clock enable macro to call.

-This means that when you write the template instantiation GPIO<GpioPort::C, GPIO_PIN_13>, the compiler automatically generates a enable_target_clock() function that only contains __HAL_RCC_GPIOC_CLK_ENABLE() — there is no runtime if-else branching overhead, no function pointers, and nothing superfluous.
-The resulting machine code is exactly equivalent to you hand-writing a single __HAL_RCC_GPIOC_CLK_ENABLE().
+This means that when you write the template instantiation GPIO<GpioPort::C, GPIO_PIN_13>, the compiler automatically generates an enable_target_clock() function that contains only __HAL_RCC_GPIOC_CLK_ENABLE()—with no runtime if-else overhead, no function pointers, and no superfluous baggage.
+The resulting machine code is completely equivalent to hand-writing a single line of __HAL_RCC_GPIOC_CLK_ENABLE().

-This is the charm of C++ template metaprogramming — zero-overhead abstraction.
-At the source code level, you gain the safety of "it is impossible to forget to enable the clock" (because setup() does it for you automatically), and at the compiled binary level, there is no extra overhead whatsoever.
+This is the charm of C++ template metaprogramming—zero-overhead abstraction.
+At the source code level, you gain the safety of "never forgetting to enable the clock" (because setup() handles it for you), while the compiled binary incurs absolutely no additional overhead.

 // 来源: code/stm32f1-tutorials/1_led_control/main.cpp